nelson888/seq2seq-data-augmentation/README.md

 Randomly replace words with a `_` placeholder.

 ### Smooth
-Randomly replace words with words having a similar frequency in the given dataset (use of an Unigram Diagram)
+Randomly replace words with words having a similar frequency in the given dataset (use of an Unigram Diagram).
+This strategy can raise an exception if a word hasn't been found on the unigram distribution.

-There is also a/some duplication of the original entry (unmodiffied) in order for it to have more weight.
+There is also a/some duplication of the original entry (unmodified) in order for it to have more weight.

 ## How to Use